pytorch/pytorch/docs/source/optim.rst

     If you need to move a model to GPU via `.cuda()`, please do so before constructing optimizers for it.
-Parameters of a model after `.cuda()` will be differnt objects with those before the call.
+Parameters of a model after `.cuda()` will be different objects with those before the call.

     In general, you should make sure that optimized parameters live in
     consistent locations when optimizers are constructed and used.